idangoldman/plate/ROADMAP.md

   - [x] Minified as well true
   - [ ] Correct resolution for format, platform, and target of library, runtime, and tests.
   - [x] Manage configuration settings in the environment.yml file.
+  - [ ] optimize the npm package to reflect the package in its production state and not development.
+Meaning removing all folders and files that aren't used in production settings, and update the package json according, after bin/plate compilation as well.

 ## Next Release (0.11.0)